 Previously peaceful areas have now plunged into violence, leaving fields abandoned, houses burnt, assets looted.
 Seeds and tools have been destroyed and farmers are too scared to plough their fields or sell products at the markets.
 Many people have fled their homes, leaving productive lands fallow.
 This desolate state of survival has become the new normal for millions of families in South Sudan.

 What are the implications of calling a food crisis a famine?

 To the people who are suffering as a result of food insecurity, whether it’s called a famine or a food crisis makes little difference: people are literally starving to death, and help is needed as much today and tomorrow as it was yesterday.
 A declaration of famine often moves international donors to act and commit urgently needed funds to provide life-saving aid.
 However, by then it is often too late and many people will have already died before aid reaches them.

 - Our response

-- involved 17,912 people in conflict mitigation and resolution through peace committees.
+- conflict mitigation and resolution through peace committees.

 While much of the humanitarian response has been centred around Protection of Civilian sites, currently housing around 100,000 people, the majority of South Sudanese affected by the conflict live in areas cut off by fighting, seasonal flooding or poor infrastructure.
 In Unity state, CARE teams travel on foot to vaccinate children against polio and measles, and deliver life saving drugs and nutrition supplies.
 In Jonglei, CARE provides assistance in communities hosting other South Sudanese people who have fled from fighting.